jamil-al-kousa/robot1/README.md

 wait(arg1) # first argument
-# first one red, Then blue, yellow, green
-loop(arg2,arg3, arg4, arg5)
+comment-first one red, Then blue, yellow, green loop(arg2,arg3, arg4, arg5)

 This code instructs the robot to perform a series of actions based on the provided inputs: